gajus/eslint-plugin-jsdoc/.README/rules/require-returns.md

 ### `require-returns`

-{"gitdown": "contents", "rootId": "require-returns"}
+{"gitdown": "contents", "rootId": "eslint-plugin-jsdoc-rules-require-returns"}

-Requires returns are documented.
+Requires that return statements are documented.

 Will also report if multiple `@returns` tags are present.